 Erik Sander’s career spans a broad range of professional experiences – from working as an engineer in NASA’s labs and Fortune 500 companies to starting and growing several companies, working in the private venture industry, and managing the cutting edge research and innovation programs of academia.

 Erik began his career as a Project Manager and Senior Engineer analyzing advanced fighter aircraft engines and the Space Shuttle Main Engine for NASA, Lockheed Martin, General Electric, and Pratt & Whitney.
 He was also a Technology Transfer Officer for Lockheed Martin at the NASA Marshall Space Flight Center.

-Erik was a Principal for Cenetec Ventures, a private technology incubator and early stage venture fund and along the way, he grew several start-up companies in areas ranging from real estate development to technology deployment.
-Erik also co-founded and served as President of V2R Group, a technology commercialization company that provided funding and executive level direction to growing high technology companies in markets from internet security to medical device development.
+Erik was a Principal for Cenetec Ventures, a private technology incubator, and early-stage venture fund and along the way he grew several start-up companies in areas ranging from real estate development to technology deployment.
+Erik also co-founded V2R Group, a technology commercialization company that provided funding and executive-level direction to growing high technology companies in markets from internet security to medical device development.

-In 2015, Erik was named Founding Executive Director of the Florida Engineering Experiment Station (FLEXStation) at the University of Florida.
-FLEXStation is establishing a state-wide network of operations in order to provide direct assistance in workforce development, distance education, access to UF resources and facilities, accessing entrepreneurial talent and startup companies, K-12 Outreach and other UF resources.
+In 2015, Erik was named Founding Executive Director of the Florida Engineering Experiment Station (FLEX) at the University of Florida.
+FLEX will provide applied research and development services through a dedicated staff of research scientists and consultation with UF faculty.
+Additionally, FLEX is establishing a state-wide network of operations in order to provide direct assistance in workforce development, distance education, access to UF resources and facilities, accessing the entrepreneurial talent and startup companies, and other UF resources.

 Erik received his Bachelor of Science in Mechanical Engineering from the University of Florida and Master of Science in Management of Technology (Cum Laude) from the University of Alabama in Huntsville.
 He has served on the boards of a number of public and private organizations and has given invited presentations at over 100 conferences internationally.